 1. They're Linked to Promoting Healthy Brain Function

 Non-starchy vegetables, especially leafy greens, are high in folic acid (aka folate), a B vitamin that helps promote healthy brain development and function, according to Dr. Harry.
-These veggies are also high in vitamin K and phylloquinone, which may also promote cognitive performance, according to a March 2019 study published in Frontiers in Neurology.

 After observing a group of 960 people aged 58 to 99 years old for about five years, researchers found that eating one serving of leafy vegetables each day is linked to helping slow cognitive decline, per a January 2018 study published in Neurology.